jcolag/entropy-arbitrage/2020-04-16-trek-balance.md

  > **SPOCK**: Nuclear device of some kind, sir.
 Our phasers detonated it less than one hundred meters away.

 It's hard to guess how resistant the *Enterprise* is to a nuclear blast, so we can't say how it "should" come through.
-But, some quick research suggests that the [Davy Crockett](https://en.wikipedia.org/wiki/Davy_Crockett_(nuclear_device)) device, the smallest nuclear weapon produced, at twenty tons, would cause third-degree burns another forty meters past the hull.
+But, some quick research suggests that the {% wiki Davy_Crockett_%28nuclear_device%29|Davy Crockett|en %} device, the smallest nuclear weapon produced, at twenty tons, would cause third-degree burns another forty meters past the hull.
 In an atmosphere, the "5 psi overpressure" range would go another ninety meters past where the hull would be, with the force to collapse most residential buildings, injure pretty much everyone, and kill large numbers.
 And for another hundred meters past the position of the hull, there'd be a five thousand rem radiation dose, which is almost certainly fatal to any animal of significant complexity.

 In other words, don't try this at home.
 The *Enterprise* is clearly **extremely** resistant to such attacks, since we'll only come out of the story with one casualty.